tellurianinteractive/Tellurian.Trains.ModulesRegistryApp/CONTRIBUTING.md

 Otherwise; send an email with the translated files.

 ## As Developer
-> Full development with deployment and testing against a database must be made with Visual Studio on a Windows machine.
-> Changing source code can be made in any text editing tool on any platform, and the application can be build using the *dotnet* Command Line Interface.

 If you want to contribute to the development of the application, there are two major paths:
 - As an **app developer**; developing user interface and services to handle data.
 - As a **database administrator**; analyse an optimize performance, suggest improvements of how queries are made using *Entity Framework*.

+> NOTE: Full development with deployment and testing against a database must be made with Visual Studio on a Windows machine.
+> Changing source code can be made in any text editing tool on any platform, and the application can be build using the *dotnet* Command Line Interface,
+> which comes with the .NET SDK installation for your platform.

 #### Skills
 To contribute, you need some experience in the following fields: